Please forward your test results to us at firstname.lastname@example.org.

 Please click here to review the Utah code for Cross Connection Control (Backflow Prevention).

 Please click here for the list of certified testers from the Utah Division of Drinking Water.

 What Is Backflow Prevention?

 A cross connection is any connection between your drinking water supply and anything else that could allow something to flow back into that drinking water supply causing the water to become contaminated or polluted.
 The reversal of flow through an unprotected cross connection into the drinking water system is called backflow.

-Backflow prevention is the elimination of unprotected cross connections or protecting cross connections that cannot be eliminated with an approved method of backflow prevention.
+Backflow prevention is the elimination of unprotected cross connections.
 The ultimate goal of backflow prevention is to protect your health and safety by protecting the quality of your drinking water supplies after they have been delivered to you.

 What Is A Backflow Prevention Assembly?